Switzerland: How buying real-estate can kill you financially and reasons to go for stocks instead

 Investing in stocks means you give your money to companies that sell goods or services and deliver value.
 The only way the value of real-estate can go up is due to shortage and this happens only in specific neighbourhoods in cities when dodgy areas transform into good ones.

 Value-increase of real-estate never happens on the country-side, yet most people want to by a “house with land” to save for retirement.
-There are good other reasons, why people may want to buy real-estate, but living in it to “save up for your children/retirement” is wishful thinking.
+There are good other reasons, why people may want to buy real-estate, but living in it to “save up for your children/retirement” is in most cases wishful thinking.

-While in Switzerland, use the unique chance to invest in US-based low-fee ETFs
+Use the chance to invest in US-based low-fee ETFs

 Switzerland’s capital-gain tax is zero as long as you don’t count as a “professional investor” (there are 5 criteria that the tax authority look at to check for this).
 Hence, in Switzerland, if you invest in stocks “as a hobby”, you get the opportunity to preserve and increase wealth nicely.
 In most other countries, profit from stocks is added to your income and can be a huge burden because you pay taxes if the market goes up but no one reimburses you if the market goes down.